AMS SolutionsPosted January 5, 2026

 From the moment a patient schedules their first appointment, the clock starts on a complex series of financial and administrative events.
 You’re not just dealing with a single procedure; you’re managing a journey that can include diagnostics, surgery, chemotherapy, radiation, immunotherapy, and long-term follow-up care.
 Each step has its own set of codes, authorization requirements, and payer rules.
 Even a minor error in coding or a delay in securing a prior authorization can result in a denied claim, lost revenue, and, most importantly, a delay in critical care for your patient.
 This is why a specialized approach to oncology revenue cycle management is not just helpful—it’s essential for survival and growth.

-Managing Complex Coding and Frequent Updates
+Tackling Complex Codes and Constant Updates

 Oncology billing isn’t for the faint of heart.
 Treatments like chemotherapy, immunotherapy, and advanced diagnostics require an incredible level of detail in your coding.
 A single patient visit can involve multiple CPT and HCPCS codes, including specific J-codes for drugs administered.
 As new treatments like CAR-T therapy emerge, the coding landscape becomes even more layered.